jgallen23/markx/README.md

 # markx

-### markdown + syntax highlighting => html
+### anything => html

-Markx is a command line tool for node.js to convert markdown and code blocks into html.
-It also has the ability to preview your markdown files live with auto refresh.
+Markx is a command line tool for node.js to generate static sites.
+It will convert markdown, jade and any code snippets into html.
+It also has the ability to preview your files live with auto refresh.

+Markx is great for github pages, phonegap projects and simple, static sites.

 ##Install